kas-gui/design/input/keyboard-accessibility.md

 Disadvantage: not trivial to implement (but should be viable).

 Disadvantage: it is possible that some widgets would be hard or impossible reach.
 A few cases might cause problems, e.g. floats (widgets on top of one another).

-### Mnemonics alternatives

-Possibly mnemonics should be supported by all labels instead of just `AccelLabel`.

-Mnemonics should be restricted to only visible widgets and not require registration.
-Proposal:

-- Add a method to iterate over all visible descendants
-- When any mnemonic key is pressed (<kbd>Alt</kbd> + letter/number), iterate over visible widgets to find a possible handler.
-This should be fast enough since the number of widgets visible on screen is typically quite limited.
-It fixes the current issue that a mnemonic from a different page of a `TabStack` could activate.
-It *might* need special casing for scrolling (e.g. if a menu or configuration page has to be scrolled).

-Alternative: mnemonics should show an underline whenever <kbd>Alt</kbd> is pressed; they could temporarily register themselves when this happens (as part of the draw call?).
-Probably not a good alternative.